tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/Kubernetes对象管理/工作负载/DaemonSet管理_intl.md

 #### Updating YAML

 1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2).
-2. In the left navigation pane, click **Clusters** to go to the cluster management page.
+2. In the left sidebar, click **Clusters** to go to the cluster management page.
-3. Click the ID of the cluster for which to update the YAML to go to the management page of the cluster.
+3. Click the ID of the cluster where YAML needs to be updated to enter the cluster management page.
 4. Select "Workload" > "DaemonSet" to go to the DaemonSet information page.
 See the figure below:
 ![DaemonSet](https://main.qcloudimg.com/raw/73b214fcb0cf26e569310894dd44c512.png)
 5. In the row of the DaemonSet for which to update the YAML, click **Edit YAML** to go to the DaemonSet updating page.